 Tantalize your taste buds with food and wine pairings in some of the most breathtaking scenery in the world.

-Feel the romance and relaxed ambiance as you step through the rich history of wine-producing regions that lie among bold mountain ranges and frame quaint historic towns.
+Feel the romance and relaxed ambiance as you step through the rich history of wine-producing regions that lie among bold mountain ranges and frame quaint historic towns that embody one of the many reasons to choose South Africa for a diverse experience.

 Highlights: Stellenbosch • Franschhoek • Paarl • Wellington • Robertson • Elgin